-During the previous Congress, the Republican-led House of Representatives advanced over forty major bills deregulating the financial system (as detailed in the previous version of this report).
-This deregulatory push aimed at carving loopholes that could be abused to escape regulation as well as revoking specific provisions of the Dodd-Frank Act-the major regulatory response to the 2008 financial crisis that created the regulatory framework underpinning the longest period in U.S. history without a recession.
+For context, during the preceding Congress (the 115th), the then-Republican-led House of Representatives advanced over forty major bills deregulating the financial system (as detailed in the previous version of this report).
+This deregulatory push was aimed at carving loopholes that could be abused to escape regulation as well as at revoking specific provisions of the Dodd-Frank Act-the major regulatory response to the 2008 financial crisis that created the regulatory framework underpinning the longest period in U.S. history without a recession.

-In addition to signing all Wall Street deregulatory legislation passed by the 115th Congress, the Trump administration filled regulatory positions with bankers, industry lobbyists, and politically connected allies.
-These officials have gutted major financial regulations, including longstanding antidiscrimination laws and a major rule to curb high-interest, predatory payday loans.
-President Trump has suggested that bankers should thank him for his laissez faire approach to financial deregulation and for slashing corporate taxes-big banks were some of the largest beneficiaries of the tax cuts receiving a \$32 billion windfall.
+In addition to signing all Wall Street deregulatory legislation passed by the 115th Congress, the Trump administration filled regulatory positions with bankers, industry lobbyists, and politically-connected allies.
+These officials gutted major financial regulations, including longstanding antidiscrimination laws and a major rule to curb high-interest, predatory payday loans.
+President Trump suggested at the time that bankers should thank him for his laissez faire approach to financial deregulation and for slashing corporate taxes-big banks were some of the largest beneficiaries of the tax cuts receiving a \$32 billion windfall.

-The current Democratic House majority has taken a different approach to financial regulation.
-The more than 80 bills passed by the HFSC included measures aiming to restore the regulatory muscle of the CFPB; improve the credit reporting system; tackle the homelessness crisis; promote diversity and inclusion in the financial industry; and to protect the rights of student borrowers, small business, and retail investors.
-The HFSC also advanced legislation to block dangerous rules proposed by Trump appointees to advance the Administration's racist, xenophobic, and transphobic agenda.
+The Democratic House majority of the 116th Congress took a different approach to financial regulation.
+The more than 80 bills passed by the HFSC included measures aiming to restore the regulatory muscle of the Consumer Financial Protection Bureau (CFPB); improve the credit reporting system; tackle the homelessness crisis; promote diversity and inclusion in the financial industry; and to protect the rights of student borrowers, small business, and retail investors.
+The HFSC also advanced legislation to block dangerous rules proposed by Trump appointees to advance the administration's racist, xenophobic, and transphobic agenda.

 Over 60 bills reported by the HFSC also passed the House of Representatives.

-Notable examples included the Comprehensive CREDIT Act, a legislative package sponsored by Rep. Ayanna Pressley (D-MA) and including provisions by several other members to overhaul the credit reporting system in order to protect consumers' data and to give them additional options to manage their credit scores and dispute incorrect information in their credit reports; and the Consumers First Act, introduced by Rep. Maxine Waters (D-CA) to refocus the Consumer Financial Protection Bureau (CFPB) on its mission of protecting consumers from deceptive and abusive financial practices by corporations.
+Notable examples included the Comprehensive CREDIT Act, a legislative package sponsored by Rep. Ayanna Pressley (D-MA)-including provisions by several other members-to overhaul the credit reporting system in order to protect consumers' data and to give them additional options to manage their credit scores and dispute incorrect information in their credit reports; and the Consumers First Act, introduced by Rep. Maxine Waters (D-CA) to refocus the CFPB on its mission of protecting consumers from deceptive and abusive financial practices by corporations.

-The Republican-led U.S. Senate, on the other hand, considered almost no financial services legislation during the 116th Congress.
+The Republican-led U.S. Senate of the 116th Congress, on the other hand, considered almost no financial services legislation.
 Other than a House joint resolution to overturn a rule by the Office of the Comptroller of the Currency to weaken the Community Reinvestment Act, none of over 60 bills that started in the HFSC and passed the House-50 of which passed with broad bipartisan support-received a single hearing or floor vote in the Senate.
-Majority Leader Mitch McConnell (R-KY) has also ignored important financial services-related legislation advanced by other House committees, such as the Forced Arbitration Injustice Repeal (FAIR) Act, which bans forced arbitration clauses in consumer, civil rights, and employment disputes.
+The 116th Congress Senate Majority Leader, Mitch McConnell (R-KY), also ignored important financial services-related legislation advanced by other House committees, such as the Forced Arbitration Injustice Repeal (FAIR) Act, which bans forced arbitration clauses in consumer, civil rights, and employment disputes.

-The HFSC also held important hearings on a number of issues that did not result in the passage of legislation this session.
-These included one where Wells Fargo executives were called to testify to explain the bank's myriad of management deficiencies and consumer abuses such as opening millions of fraudulent accounts and improperly charging customers for auto insurance and mortgage fees, and another one examining the predatory practices and parasitic business model of the private equity industry.
+The HFSC also held important hearings on a number of issues that did not result in the passage of legislation during the 116th Congress.
+Those included one where Wells Fargo executives were called to testify to explain the bank's myriad of management deficiencies and consumer abuses such as opening millions of fraudulent accounts and improperly charging customers for auto insurance and mortgage fees, and another one examining the predatory practices and parasitic business model of the private equity industry.